Skip to content

 Single-source confidence

-No recommendation rests on one source.
-Without two independent Tier 1 inputs, the claim drops to NEEDS MORE EVIDENCE.
+No claim rests on one source.
+If two Tier 1 sources don't both back a number, the claim drops to NEEDS MORE EVIDENCE.

 Averaging conflicting data